 Though it’s sometimes caused by other issues, such as anxiety or boredom, ensuring your dog gets all the nutrients he needs will help keep non-food objects out of his stomach.

 2. Food Allergies

-Food allergies are extremely common in pups of all ages, breeds, and genders, and often caused by ingredients you might never suspect.
+Food allergies are extremely common in pups of all ages, breeds, and genders, and are often caused by ingredients you might never suspect.
 Some common allergens include chicken, corn, dairy products, and wheat – ingredients you’ll probably notice when you read the nutritional contents on any package of dog food.

 If your dog has food allergies, you may notice itchy skin, hives, swollen face, and tummy troubles.
-Many pet parents blame allergic reactions on the environment, but don’t forget that your food could be the culprit.
+Many pet parents blame allergic reactions on the environment but don’t forget that your food could be the culprit.

 3. Heart Disease

-Unfortunately, many manufacturers still proudly make and label their food as grain-free, and numerous unaware dog lovers continue to feed their pups these foods because they believe dogs are carnivores.
+Unfortunately, many manufacturers still proudly make and label their food as grain-free and numerous unaware dog lovers continue to feed their pups these foods because they believe dogs are carnivores.